 Get All Database Sizes & Free Space Info In SQL Server

-Tracking database file sizes and free space within data and log files is an important part of monitoring SQL Server.
+Monitoring database file sizes and free space within data and log files is an important part of monitoring SQL Server health.
 This information, along with other metrics such as growth events, can help you to better predict and plan for future disk space provisioning needs.

 The following script provides a quick way to view database file size information.
 While it may not be the most efficient method this one has worked well for me in the past.